 Admission to Santa Maria del Fiore Cathedral

 Admission to the cathedral is free.
 However, you have to pay to enter other parts – the Duomo museum, the dome, Giotto’s bell tower, the baptistery, the underground ruins under the cathedral (crypt).
-Especially in high season, entry to the dome can be booked several days in advance (this is similar to the Vatican Museums or the Colosseum in Rome).
+Especially in high season, entry to the dome can be booked days or weeks in advance (this is similar to the Vatican Museums or the Colosseum in Rome).

-TIP: If you are planning to visit the dome, I recommend ordering tickets online to make sure they are not booked up for the next few days.
-The entrance to the dome is then through the Porta della Mandorla – from the front of the cathedral, you walk along the left side of the dome, where the entrance is located.
+Tip: If you are planning to visit the dome, I recommend ordering tickets online to make sure they are not booked up for the next few days.
+The entrance to the dome is then through the Porta della Mandorla – from the front of the cathedral, you walk along the left side of the dome where the entrance is located.

 Entrance packages to the Duomo complex: